 This year, Chieng joins fellow comics Rachid Badouri, Frank Spadone, Ahmed Ahmed, Dan Naturman, Gina Yashere, and their host, Alonzo Bodden, for The Ethnic Show.

-2015 Winnipeg Folk Festival: Interview with Artistic Director Chris Frayer, this year's must-see acts, & video highlights from 2014
+2015 Winnipeg Folk Festival Preview: This year's must-see acts, an interview with Artistic Director Chris Frayer, & video highlights from 2014

 Posted by Showbiz Monkeys | Tuesday, July 7, 2015 @ 7:28am